BhumipatNgamphueak/mobile_project/README.md

 ### Perception

 **Goal of this experiment.**
-The perception module feeds the planner *one* signal: an asymmetric Gaussian ("egg") painted onto the local costmap at the estimated position of each human, oriented along the estimated velocity.
-Before we can trust that signal to deform the elastic band, we have to characterise it on its own.
+This experiment isolates the **pure perception stack** — YOLOv8 detection + LiDAR depth refinement + per-person tracker — and measures whether the *upstream* signal that the downstream social costmap depends on is actually reliable.
+The egg-shaped Gaussian and the costmap fusion are explicitly **not** exercised here; they are evaluated as part of the integrated system in §7.
 Two questions drive the design:

 1. **Availability** — at a given range and motion, what fraction of cycles produces *any* detection?
-An undetected human leaves the planner blind.
+An undetected human leaves the downstream planner blind.
 2. **Accuracy** — when a detection exists, how far is it from the true human pose?
-An egg that sits 1 m off the human is worse than no egg, because the planner is now confident about the wrong cell.
+A detection that sits 1 m off the human will, downstream, paint a Gaussian on the wrong cells, so an upper-bound on detection error directly upper-bounds how safe the egg can ever be.

 To isolate these from the planner and from the robot's own motion, the **robot is stationary** throughout.
 A single human is spawned at a controlled range, swept over **{1, 3, 5, 7, 9} m**, and two motion conditions are tested at each range:

 1. **Case A — Standing human in front of the robot.** The human stands still directly in front of the robot.
 This isolates the *position* pipeline (YOLO box → monocular height depth → LiDAR refinement → world projection) from any motion.
-We expect a stationary detected position and a near-zero fitted speed; any non-zero speed here is the static-noise floor that the social costmap will paint as a (small) directional egg even when no one is moving.
+We expect a stationary detected position and a near-zero fitted speed; any non-zero speed here is the static-noise floor of the velocity estimator.
 2. **Case B — Human walking laterally across the robot's FOV.** A simulated pedestrian walks at ~1.0 m/s perpendicular to the robot's heading at the chosen range.
 This stresses the *velocity* pipeline (OLS line fit over the trajectory buffer, latency compensation, ID stability) and reveals how often the human falls outside the 60° horizontal FOV during the run.

 <div align="center">